ArnaoutLab/sentropy/README.md

 ### Ordinariness

-How much each of the elements of one dataset (here, fish and ladybugs) looks like the elements in another dataset (bees, butterflies, and lobsters).
-Ladybugs are more ordinary.
+How much each of the elements of one dataset (here, fish and ladybugs) looks like the elements in another dataset (bees, butterflies, and lobsters—all invertegrates).
+As invertebrates, ladybugs are more "ordinary."
 ```
 import numpy as np
 P = np.array([5000, 2000, 3000])             # frequencies of a dataset of bees, butterflies, and lobsters, respectively
-S_fish    = np.array([0.22, 0.27, 0.28])     # similarities of a fish to each of these (bee, butterfly, lobster); lower <-> vertebrate vs. invertebrates
+S_fish    = np.array([0.22, 0.27, 0.28])     # fish's genetic similarities to bee, butterfly, and lobster
-S_ladybug = np.array([0.60, 0.55, 0.45])     # similarities of a ladybug to each of these; higher <-> all invertebrates
+S_ladybug = np.array([0.60, 0.55, 0.45])     # ladybug's genetic similarities to each of these
 S = np.stack([S_fish, S_ladybug])
 S @ (P/P.sum())                              # ordinariness of fish and ladybugs in the bees/butterflies/lobsters dataset
 ```